-As an antidote, take a look at our 90 Day Action Plan, designed to “break down exactly what to do to get your first 100 cash buyer leads and your first 30 seller leads.”
+As an antidote, look at our 90 Day Action Plan, designed to “break down exactly what to do to get your first 100 cash buyer leads, and your first 30 seller leads.”

 So, What Path Are You Headed Down?

-One thing I want everyone to know is that it’s OK to fail.
+I want everyone to know that it’s OK to fail.

 Failure is good.
 I’ve learned the most when I’ve failed… not when I’ve won.